jsongraph/json-graph-specification/CONTRIBUTING.md

 ### Pull Requests

 This is the main way how you can contribute to the specification.
-Feel free to open a pull request for your propsed changes at any time.
+Feel free to open a pull request for your proposed changes at any time.
+It is advised to open a Github issue in the project first to get feedback from other users/maintainers before opening a pull request.
+You can then reference that issue in the Pull Request.

 The requirements described here have several goals:

 - Maintain the quality of json-graph-specification
 - Fix problems that are important to users